 - How do films appropriate, reconfigure, and transform biblical texts?

-- How does a film‘s treatment of a biblical text(s) help interpret and illuminate the film?
+- How does a film's treatment of biblical texts help interpret and illuminate the film?

 This book examines various types of interplay between film and the Bible.
 The theme of ‘Bible on film’ is explored through Hebrew Bible epics including The Prince of Egypt and Noah, and Jesus films such as The Last Temptation of Christ and Son of Man.
-The theme ‘Bible in film’ is analyzed through films including Mary Magdalene, Magnolia, and Pulp Fiction.
-Films that ‘Reimagine the Bible’ include Ex Machina, mother! and The Tree of Life, and unusual Jesus figures in Pan’s Labyrinth, Dogville, and Donnie Darko are explored.
-‘Film as Bible’ considers films such as To The Wonder, Silence, and Parasite.
-A conclusion explores television shows such as Dekalog and The Handmaid’s Tale.
+The theme ‘Bible in film’ is analyzed through films including Mary Magdalene, Magnolia, Pulp Fiction, and The Book of Eli.
+Films that ‘reimagine the Bible’ include Ex Machina, mother!, and The Tree of Life; unusual Jesus figures in Pan’s Labyrinth, Dogville, and Donnie Darko are also explored.
+‘Film as Bible’ considers films such as To the Wonder, Silence, and Parasite.
+A conclusion examines television shows such as Dekalog, The West Wing, The Handmaid’s Tale, and God on Trial.

 With a glossary of key terms and suggestions for further reading throughout, this book is an ideal starting point for anyone seeking a full introduction to religion and film, bible and film, bible and popular culture, and theology and film.